BC Traceability Adoption Program (TAP)

 Insider tips, common pitfalls, and what successful applicants look like

-Insider TipIAFBC explicitly warns that funding is limited and expects it to be fully committed quickly after the June 2, 2026 submission window opens — have your application drafted, quotes secured, and your IAFBC portal account created before June 2 so you can submit on opening day.
+Insider TipIAFBC explicitly warns that funding is limited and warned it would be fully committed quickly — and it was: the program is now closed for 2026/27.
+If a future window opens, have your application drafted, quotes secured, and your IAFBC portal account created before any future window opens so you can submit on opening day.
 The 'multi-use electronic device' restriction is important: a tablet or laptop cannot be the primary activity in an application; it must accompany a system (e.g., label printer + RFID reader + inventory software).
 Livestock and seafood/aquaculture businesses enjoy priority funding for a portion of the budget, so submit early regardless of sector.
 IAFBC offers free 10-minute pre-application consultation calls — book one to verify your project qualifies before drafting.

 Rejection Pitfalls 8